 Governor Gary Richard Herbert has led Utah's recovery from the Great Recession to a position of national economic prominence.
 His unwavering focus on economic development includes attracting businesses and investment to the state while helping homegrown businesses flourish.

-Governor Herbert is focused on four cornerstones to strengthen Utah's economy: Education, energy, jobs, and the ability of the State to solve its own problems.
-As a result, Utah is a premier destination for business, jobs, and an enviable quality of life.
-Under Governor Herbert's leadership, Utah has been recognized as the "Best State for Business and Careers" by Forbes magazine and the “best State to live in” by GALLUP.COM, among other accolades.
+The Governor is focused on four cornerstones to strengthen Utah's economy: education, jobs, energy, and self-determination.
+As a result, Utah has become a premier destination for business, jobs, and an unsurpassed quality of life.

-The Governor currently serves as the Chair of the Western Governors Association (WGA), on the Executive Committee of the National Governors Association (NGA), and on the Education and Workforce Committee of the NGA.
+The Governor currently serves as Vice Chair of the National Governors Association (NGA), and will chair the organization in 2015-2016.

 As Utah's 17th Governor, he took the Oath of Office on August 11, 2009.
 Prior to becoming the state's chief executive, Governor Herbert served as Lieutenant Governor for five years.
 In 1990, Mr. Herbert was appointed to the Utah County Commission and concluded his service in 2004.

 Governor Herbert and his wife, Jeanette, are the proud parents of six children and 16 grandchildren.